Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: Introduction

-In this paper, we argue that combining contributions from information security and environmental criminology would greatly benefit cybercrime research, both to better systematise past research efforts and to identify promising future directions that draw from literature in both fields.
-To this end, we conduct a systematic review of cybercrime literature from the perspectives of information security and environmental criminology, drawing parallels between these two distinct fields and eliciting how theories and frameworks from one map to research in the other.
+In this paper, we argue that combining contributions from information security and environmental criminology would greatly benefit cybercrime research, both to better systematise past research efforts, and to identify promising future directions that draw from literature in both fields.
+To this end, we conduct a literature review of cybercrime literature from the perspectives of information security and environmental criminology, drawing parallels between these two distinct fields and eliciting how theories and frameworks from one map to research in the other.
 In this juxtaposition, we identify examples and opportunities for new cybercrime interventions by applying theoretical models from environmental criminology to information security research.
-These models also serve as a basis to help system designers evaluate whether their plans for defending the system have taken advantage of all techniques available, particularly for complex socio-technical systems which are poorly handled by existing IT-focused security standards.
 Finally, in arguing the need for a \textbf{new and complementary research direction} that combines contributions from information security and environmental criminology to mitigate cybercrime more effectively, we initiate this process in earnest: we discuss the concept of `place' (amongst other core concepts relating to physical crime) and how we may define the analogous concept of `cyberplace' for cybercrime.
 Ultimately, this would aid the transfer and adaptation of crime prevention frameworks to the context of cybercrime so as to provide a new outlook towards fighting it.
 We hope that future thought and collaboration in this area would help the device of more effective cybercrime prevention strategies.